 On December 22, 2017, the President signed the Tax Cuts and Jobs Act.
-This act is a federal law that will affect all personal and business taxes in all states and cities such as Doral, Florida.
-It cuts the corporate tax rate from 35 percent to 21 percent beginning in 2018.
+It cuts the corporate tax rate from 35 percent to 21 percent beginning in 2019.
 The top individual tax rate will drop to 37 percent.
 It cuts income tax rates, doubles the standard deduction, and eliminates personal exemptions.
 The corporate cuts are permanent, while the individual changes expire at the end of 2025.

-Wondering how this affects you personally or your business in Doral, FL?
+Wondering how this affects you personally or your business?
 Here's a summary of how the Act changes income taxes, deductions for child and elder care, and business taxes.

 The Act creates the following chart.
 The income levels will rise each year with inflation.
 But they will rise more slowly than in the past because the Act uses the chained consumer price index.
 Over time, that will move more people into higher tax brackets.